Flash Fiction Draw Challenge Draws For May 2025 from Mike Mayak. Lights, Camera, Action In A Palace! (May 5th, 20025)

 Here’s how it works: the first Monday of every month I draw three cards; a heart, a diamond and a club.
 These correspond to a list naming a genre, a setting and an object that must appear in the story.
 Participants write up a flash fiction story, 1,000 words or less, post it to their website and link it here in the comments.
 I’ll post the results (including, hopefully, one of my own!) on the blog.

 As I’m no good making videos I did the drawing offstage.
-So, the results were the Three of Hearts (a Caper Story), the Nine of Diamonds (a Racetrack) and the King of Clubs (A Set of Leg Irons.)
+So, the results were the Ten of Hearts (a Western), the Five of Diamonds (a Palace) and the Nine of Clubs (A Director’s Chair.)

-So we will write a caper story, set at a racetrack involving a set of leg irons.
+So we will write a western, set in a palace, involving a director’s chair.

 So, get to writing and I’ll post the results next week!
 And I’m putting the 2025 Flash Draw sheet at the end of this message, again! (* indicates those have been used.)